rombiddle/SnakeArduinoLeonardo/README.md

 - 8x8 LED Matrix (dg-d03883 no)
 - 2 Push Buttons
 - 1 Buzzer
-- 8 resistors of 220Ω and 2 resistors of 10kΩ
+- 8 resistors of 220Ω for the matrix and 2 resistors of 10kΩ for the push buttons

 ## Rules